Our ‘Drive for 5’

 Does Dermot Desmond own Celtic?

-Dermot Desmond is the majority Shareholder at Celtic and currently holds 32,772,073 shares or 34.7%
+Dermot Desmond is however the biggest individual shareholder at Celtic and currently holds 32,772,073 shares or 34.7%

 If I’ve lost my Share Certificate, can I get a new one?

-If you have lost your share certificate you should report this to the Celtic PLC Registrar, Computershare by calling, 0370 703 0192.
+If you have lost your share certificate you should report this to the Celtic PLC Registrar, Computershare by calling, 0370 702 0192.
 Computershare will update the shareholder register and arrange for a ‘stop’ to be placed on the missing share certificate.
 Please check carefully before reporting your share certificate missing as there may be a charge to issue a replacement share certificate and once a share certificate has been reported as lost it cannot be reinstated if it is subsequently found.

 More information is available at: